Where To Look For Online Domestic Violence Resources

 The hotline offers many of its internal documents offering help for both victims and perpetrators of domestic violence who want to learn to navigate domestic relationships without violence.
 Help offered includes documents for understanding the causes of domestic violence, ways to find legal representation, and guides to understanding the laws regarding domestic violence in your area.
 There are also links to state coalitions against domestic violence and other more localized resources.

 HelpGuide.org is not devoted entirely to the topic of domestic abuse but instead offers information and resources on dealing with a variety of mental and behavioral help issues.
-This website does have a page dedicated to resources for victims of domestic violence.
-The page includes resources on understanding and identifying domestic abuse, as well as suggestions on how to recognize signs of domestic violence in other people and how to get help for yourself or for someone you know whom you believe to be a victim of domestic violence.
+This website has a page dedicated to resources for victims of domestic violence.
+The page includes resources on understanding and identifying domestic abuse, as well as suggestions on how to recognize signs of domestic violence in other people and how to get help for yourself or for someone you believe to be a victim of domestic violence.

 The United States Department Of Justice